spilman6/courses/pages/modern-javascript/getting-started.md

 > [!NOTE] The video above mentions a VS Code extension called "Live Server".
 If you had any difficulty installing it, there is an installation link here: [https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

+> [!CAUTION] New students often confuse JavaScript with Java.
+They are two completely different languages.
+JavaScript was created by Netscape in 1995, while Java was created by Sun Microsystems in 1991.
+The only thing they have in common is the word "Java" in their names.

 # Writing JavaScript Code

 Let's start by creating a simple webpage and writing some JavaScript code.